sonyuushin/sonyuushin.github.io/cv.md

 2011.9-2014.8　　Changzhou Senior High School of Jiangsu Province, China

-2014.9-2016.8　　Undergradute courseKuang Yaming Honor School, Nanjing Universtiy, China
+2014.9-2016.8　　Kuang Yaming Honor School, Nanjing Universtiy, China

-2016.9-2018.8　　Undergradute course, Department of Chemistry, The University of Tokyo, Japan
+2016.9-2018.8　　Department of Chemistry, School of Science, The University of Tokyo, Japan

-2018.9-　　　　　 Master course, Department of Earth and Planetary Science, The University of Tokyo, Japan
+2018.9-　　　　　 Department of Earth and Planetary Science, GraduatenSchool of Science,The University of Tokyo, Japan

 2011.9-2014.8　江蘇省常州高級中学